01 of 07

-At the market, look for the prettiest fruit available and save those for your garnishes.
-The skin should have a bright color and free of blemishes.
-Use fruit with imperfections for fresh-squeezed juice and reserve the best-looking fruit for garnishes.
+At the market, look for the prettiest fruit available, and save those for your garnishes.
+The skin should have a bright color and be free of blemishes.
+Use fruit with imperfections for fresh-squeezed juice, and reserve the best-looking fruit for garnishes.

 Tools Needed for Cutting Garnishes

 - Canelle knife, zester, or vegetable peeler for twists

 How to Cut a Citrus Slice for a Cocktail Garnish